apache/tapestry-5/54_RELEASE_NOTES.md

 When "always", the submitted value must be listed somewhere in the SelectModel.
 When "never", this check is not performed.
 When "auto" (the default), the check is performed only if the SelectModel exists (is non-null) at the time of the submission.

+## @RequestParameter annotation improvements

+Now this annotation supports arrays: `void onEvent(@RequestParameter("values") Integer[] values)`.
+Same conversion rules used to single values apply to arrays too.

+## Easy rendering of parts of a template to a string

+The new `PartialTemplateRenderer` service provides easy rendering to a string of blocks, component instances or any other object which implements `RenderCommand` or coerced to it.

+## Raw HTML in Alerts

+The `Alert` class and the `Alerts` component now support rendering raw HTML instead of just plain text.

 # Breaking Changes: